saultyevil/lines/README.md

 * Improved and consistent UI design*
 * Being able to resize the window without the background UI breaking
-* Scrollable lists
-* Other atomic features to search, i.e. levels, configurations
+* Other atomic features to search, i.e. levels

 *If we are lucky ;-)